weo3dev/ng-bla-ARCHIVED/README.md

 - [Todo](#todo)
 - [License](#license)

-### **PLEASE NOTE: This app is less than 30 days old, and is still in exploratory stages in some areas (best practices/implementation of sass, dynamic routing application, best layout/structure for data presentation of bowling league data).
-Master branch = only branch, at this time.
+# **PLEASE NOTE: This repo no longer will be moving forward past January 19, 2017.
+It will be renamed and archived.
+NG-BLA will continue to move forward, but using angular-cli as seeder, and webpack as bundler/manager.

-It's ugly right now, but it's up: [take a look](http://www.weo3.com/ng-bla)
+It's (not so) ugly right now, but it's up: [take a look](http://www.weo3.com/ng-bla)

 # Intro